emcuttsy/monoglot-anxiety/content/blog/pimsleur-danish-review.md

 ## The basics: how it works and what you'll learn

-As for other Pimsleur courses, each lesson Pimsleur Danish consists of a ~30 min audio recording in which you are queued to respond in Danish both to random prompts (i.e. how do you say 56 in Danish?) and in conversational scenarios.
+As with other Pimsleur courses, each lesson of Pimsleur Danish consists of a ~30 min audio recording in which you are queued to respond in Danish both to random prompts (i.e. how do you say 56 in Danish?) and in conversational scenarios.
 Most prompts are given in English.
 Words are introduced and revisited later, often in slightly new contexts—this is is the spaced repetition method that made Pimsleur famous.
 When words are introduced, you are asked to repeat after one of the two Danish native speakers (one female, one male) and then you hear the native pronuciation again afterwards.
 Long words are broken down and introduced from end to beginning, which I found very helpful.

 Most of the lesson involves responding to prompts.
 You usually aren't given a lot of time to think before one of the speakers says the answer and you're given a chance to repeat it.
 That's a good thing in my book—it reminds me a lot of how language teachers correct speech by repeating back an incorrect sentence or pronunciation correctly, modeling the correct version of whatever the student was originally trying to say.